QuentinMaz/QD_Based_Testing_RL/README.md

 # Testing for Fault Diversity in Reinforcement Learning

-This repository contains all the material to replicate the results of the paper.
+This repository contains all the material to replicate the results of **AST 2024** paper: *Testing for Fault Diversity in Reinforcement Learning*.
 The virtual environment comes from the [work of MDPFuzz](https://github.com/Qi-Pang/MDPFuzz).
 Similarly, we use some parts of their implementation to replicate their methodology.
 Experiments were executed on a Linux machine (Ubuntu 22.04.3 LTS) equipped with an AMD Ryzen 9 3950X 16-Core processor and 32GB of RAM.